jeswinbenedict/Goel-AI/README.md

 ## License

 MIT.
 Use it.
 Improve it.
-Deploy i.
+Deploy it.

 ---